-We recommend Maintenance Home Inspections at minimum every three years.
-We have found that many clients hire us to inspect elderly parent’s homes, rent properties and vacation homes.
+We recommend Maintenance Home Inspections at a minimum every three years.
+We have found that many clients hire us to inspect elderly parent’s homes, rental properties, and vacation homes.

 Take control of your home repair budget and improve your ability to communicate with contractors by hiring A-Pro Tacoma Home Inspection to conduct a Maintenance Home Inspection.

 FHA Home Inspection